NexusNation/Documentation/Guides/Jailbreak.md

 **Gangs**

 Gangs are available for VIP players to create.
 They grant players a multitude of perks should they be a member of a gang which has the perks upgraded.
 Being a member of a gang also counts your kills and adds them to your total gang kills which can bump you up higher on the leaderboard viewable via !stats.
 Gang perks are as follows:
-* Health                 - 10 Levels - Increases HP by 1 unit when on T side.
+* Health        - 20 Levels - Increases HP by 1 unit when on T side.
-* Damage              - 10 Levels - Increases damage dealt when on T side.
+* Damage        - 20 Levels - Increases damage dealt when on T side.
-* Evasion               - 10 Levels - Increases chance of taking no damage when shot on T side.
+* Evasion       - 20 Levels - Increases chance of taking no damage when shot on T side.
-* Feathers             - 15 Levels - Lowers personal gravity on T side.
+* Feathers      - 20 Levels - Lowers fall damage on T side.
-* Stamina              - 10 Levels - Increases movement speed on T side.
+* Stamina       - 20 Levels - Increases movement speed on T side.
-* Weapon Drop   - 10 Levels - Increases chance of a CT dropping their primary weapon when stabbed by a T.
+* Weapon Drop   - 20 Levels - Increases chance of a CT dropping their primary weapon when stabbed by a T.
-* Stealing              - 5 Levels  - Increases credits gained from credit boxes when on T side.
+* Stealing      - 20 Levels  - Increases credits gained from credit boxes when on T side.
-* Slots                    - 6 Levels  - Increases maximum player count in the gang.
+* Slots         - 10 Levels  - Increases maximum player count in the gang.

 **Last Request**